HomeArticlesHow ToWrite a robots.txt File

 Disallow: /

 The second example blocks your entire site.
-This is the correct form for a staging server.
-It is a catastrophe if deployed to production.
+It's the right form for a staging server.
+It's a catastrophe if it ends up in production.

 Step 3: Write Common Directives